Housing Information

 • Be free of outstanding residence hall fines.

-• Be a registered Alverno student for summer and/or fall classes and have fall housing contract completed.
+• Be a registered Alverno student for summer and/or fall classes and have the fall housing contract completed.

 If these conditions do not apply to you, you may make a special request based on your circumstances.
 Written requests should be submitted to the Director of Residence Life.
 The residence hall officially opens for summer occupancy the Monday following graduation.
 Occupancy at other times is at the discretion of the Residence Life staff and may incur additional fees.
 Visitation hours are limited during the summer.
 Any changes in regulations will be given in writing to all summer residents prior to the beginning of the summer session.